madzaa/ansible-dc-elk/README.md

 # ELK deployment

-Deploy an ELK stack Docker Image with some help from Ansible.
+Deploy an ELK stack Docker Image with  Ansible.
 ## Overview

 This project will deploy the following with Ansible